3 Keys to Navigating Your One-Year Warranty

 With housing shortages driving new construction across Mobile and Baldwin County, more families than ever are moving into brand-new homes.
 That first year of coverage from your builder is valuable — but it doesn’t last forever.
-Before your one-year warranty runs out, ask yourself these three important questions:
+Here are three key questions for navigating your one-year warranty period:

 Before the warranty period expires, it’s a good idea to request a list of subcontractors and vendors (HVAC, plumbing, electrical, roofing, cabinetry, etc.).
 You may not need this list during your warranty coverage, but it can be very helpful afterward if you require additional service or repairs.
 Many trades are willing to return for work once the builder’s formal obligations end.

 Depending on your builder’s warranty policy and performance guidelines, cosmetic deficiencies (like nail pops, drywall cracks, or caulk shrinkage) may only be repaired once.
 For this reason, it’s often wise to let your home pass through a full seasonal cycle before submitting cosmetic requests.
 Heat, humidity, and settling will reveal most of the cosmetic issues in your first year.
-Instead of requesting multiple small fixes, consider flagging issues with blue tape, photos, or notes, and then submit one thorough request near the end of the year.
+Instead of requesting multiple small fixes, consider flagging issues with blue tape, photos, or notes, and then submit one thorough request.

 If your builder has not clearly referenced a set of performance standards in their warranty documents, the NAHB Residential Construction Performance Guidelines can serve as a helpful resource for what is considered acceptable practice, versus a warrantable defect.